Tokushōryū Makoto: Makuuchi and later career

-When asked if his good results in the early part of the basho had led him to focus on the championship, Tokushōryū said: "I didn’t think about it...
-OK, That’s a lie.
+When asked if his good results in the early part of the tournament had led him to focus on the championship, Tokushōryū said: "I didn't think about it...
+OK, That's a lie.
 I was actually absorbed by the idea...
-Since the start, I’d been thinking if I give it all I have, that will be plenty.
+Since the start, I'd been thinking if I give it all I have, that will be plenty.
 If I do my best on the opening charge, I can live with the results that follow.
-I’d done it my way all along, and the final day was the same.
-Rather than say I’m already 33, I prefer to think of myself as being only 33."
+I'd done it my way all along, and the final day was the same.
+Rather than say I'm already 33, I prefer to think of myself as being only 33."
 Referring to his visible display of emotion upon clinching victory, rarely seen on the dohyō, he said, "I might have cried too much, but at that moment I felt relieved from all the pressure."
 Araiso-oyakata (former yokozuna Kisenosato) commented, "People are always telling him to lose weight.
 But the weight that had been a shortcoming is now an asset."
 Tokushōryū also paid tribute to his mentor at Kindai University's sumo club, Katsuhito Ito, who had died suddenly at the age of 55 on the seventh day of the tournament.
 Tokushōryū's shikona was based on Ito's name, as the two share the kanji character for "win."

-For the March 2020 tournament Tokushōryū was promoted to maegashira 2, his highest ranking.
+For the March 2020 tournament Tokushōryū was promoted to maegashira 2, his highest career ranking.
 He managed to earn a kinboshi by defeating Kakuryū on Day 6, his first win over a yokozuna, but ended the tournament with a 4–11 record.
-After maintaining a position in the mid-maegashira ranks for the rest of 2020, a 3–12 record at the rank of maegashira 8 in January 2021, five tournaments after his championship, saw demoted to jūryō for the March 2021 tournament.
+After maintaining a position in the mid-maegashira ranks for the rest of 2020, a 3–12 record at the rank of maegashira 8 in January 2021, five tournaments after his championship, saw him demoted to jūryō for the March 2021 tournament.
 This was the quickest demotion to jūryō ever after winning a makuuchi championship, surpassing Wakanami who was demoted after seven tournaments.
 Following the November 2022 tournament he was demoted once again, to makushita.
 During this tournament he had lost to Asanoyama in the first ever match in the jūryō division between two former makuuchi division tournament champions.
-Tokushōryū earned immediate promotion back to jūryō after the January 2023 tournament.
+Tokushōryū earned immediate promotion back to jūryō after the January 2023 tournament, but garnered a poor 4–11 record in the next one.

+Retirement

+After two consecutive tournaments spent below sekitori status, it was reported on 11 September 2023 that Tokushōryū had decided to retire as a wrestler after deciding not to take part in that month's tournament.
+The Japan Sumo Association made the official announcement about Tokushōryū's retirement (intai) the following day.
+He initially remained with his stable by becoming a coach under the name Sendagawa, succeeding the recently retired Tōki.

+Tokushōryū's official retirement ceremony was held at the Ryōgoku Kokugikan on 1 February 2025.
+Two months later, the Sumo Association announced that he had moved from Kise stable to coach at Nishikido stable.